Gina’s Signs of Being Abused

 There were tons of similar abusive tactics he would employ like that, including intimidation physically… there was always an air of abuse, even if it wasn’t directly said.
 It got to the point that although I was brainwashed with “I am your Father”… I got to the point where I needed to make this STOP!!!

 I did research online about severing ties with parents and got the words of encouragement and validation I needed that it was okay.
 He was hurting me so much and would tell me my perceptions, thoughts, ideas, and feelings were not important.

 So, with tons of courage, a lot of contemplation, and tons of prayer I severed ties with my Father about four years ago.
 It wasn’t easy, like anyone dealing with the cycle of abuse.
 Ever since that, my self-esteem has improved greatly with my will to find out what it means to love myself.

 During this time we have been in no contact, my Brother remains in touch because he is brainwashed and a couple of times tried to imply I made the wrong decision.
 I make it clear my decision is not up for discussion.
 The truth is, narcissists will recruit anyone to help them get their attention sources back, they will go through any source to try and my Brother was one of them.

 I recently turned 30 this month and I received an email, yeah an email – Happy Birthday, Love Daddy-o.
 He is deranged, he can’t even love himself.
 I mean, he is an abuser – they do ten mean things and act like one nice thing makes the ten bad things go away.

-I have never had a healthy-romantic relationship YET, but I have been single for the past two years focusing on my self-love, becoming a healthy person… because I have met and dated unhealthy people who have tried to verbally abuse and control me, I’ve been learning about enforcing boundaries and really getting clear on what mine are.
+I have never had a healthy romantic relationship YET, but I have been single for the past two years focusing on my self-love, and becoming a healthy person… because I have met and dated unhealthy people who have tried to verbally abuse and control me, I’ve been learning about enforcing boundaries and really getting clear on what mine are.